sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

 }
 ```

-There's nothing really different here from creating the `swap_chain` initially, so I won't get into it.
+There's nothing really different here from configurating the `surface` initially, so I won't get into it.

 We call this method in `main()` in the event loop for the following events.